WHAT ARE NEWLY QUALIFIED NANNIES?

 NQNs will be paid a ‘’ for a one year fixed-term contract and will be expected to undertake all of the .

-Families will pay a reduced fixed Agency fee - 10% of the NQN’s net annual salary.
+Families will pay a reduced fixed Agency fee - 10% of the NQN’s gross annual salary plus VAT.

 Newly Qualified Nannies: